bealanator/Wireguard-Docker-Automate-Ubuntu18.04/README.md

 - SSH Keys configured for your user
   - Or sshpass installed if not using keys
 - User added to sudoers
+- Ansible installed on a remote or local machine.

 ## Installation
 Clone/download repo, cd into the directory.
 Edit wireguard_docker_deploy.yml